UH-CI/genomics-workshop/shell/02_the_filesystem.md

 Now enter the following command:

-    cd /home/dcuser/dc_sample_data/.hidden
+    cd /lus/scratch/workshop

-This jumps to `.hidden`.
-Now go back to the home directory (cd).
-We saw earlier that the command:
+This jumps to `workshop`.
+Next, type the command:

-    cd dc_sample_data/.hidden
+    cd dc_sample_data_lite/.hidden

-had the same effect - it took us to the `hidden` directory.
-But, instead of specifying the full path (`/home/dcuser/dc_sample_data/data`), we specified a *relative path*.
+to go to the `hidden` directory.
+But, instead of specifying the full path (`/lus/scratch/workshop/dc_sample_data_lite/.hidden`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.